Frequently Asked Questions

 minimum_heightto cover more small objects for evaluation.

-Why do I get this error when running tasks in the PyTorch container?
+Why do I get this error when running tasks in conversational AI?

 pytorch_lightning.utilities.exceptions.MisconfigurationException: